AdaCore/learn/content/courses/intro-to-ada/chapters/records.rst

 Renaming
 --------

-Record components can be renamed.
-Instead of writing the full path to a record component using the dot notation, we can declare an alias that allows us to access the same component.
-This is useful to simplify the code of a subprogram implementation, for example.
+In previous chapters, we've discussed that :ref:`subprograms <SubprogramRenaming>` and :ref:`packages <PackageRenaming>` can be renamed.
+We can rename record components as well.
+Instead of writing the full component selection using the dot notation, we can declare an alias that allows us to access the same component.
+This is useful to simplify the implementation of a subprogram, for example.

 We can rename record components by using the :ada:`renames` keyword in a varible declaration.
 For example: